Lee Bo-mee

 Lee Bo-mee (이보미; born 21 August 1988), also known as Bo-mee Lee, is a South Korean professional golfer currently playing on the LPGA of Japan Tour.

 Lee played on the LPGA of Korea Tour, winning four events from 2009 to 2010.
 She has won 19 events on the LPGA of Japan Tour since 2012.
 She led the LPGA of Japan Tour money list in 2015 and 2016.
 She finished in solo second place at the 2012 Mizuno Classic, a co-sanctioned tournament on the LPGA Tour and LPGA of Japan Tours.

 Personal life

 On 27 November 2018, the entertainment agency Story J Company, confirmed she is dating actor Lee Wan.
 The couple wed at a Catholic church with their family and friends in a private ceremony on 28 December 2019.
+Lee's sister-in-law is actress Kim Tae-hee.